MartinR20/tensorflow.nim/README.md

+# Deprecated
+This repo no longer mantained and probably won't wor anymore.

 # Tensorflow.nim

 **Tensorflow.nim** is a wrapper around the c++ interface of tensorflow (currently under heavy development).
 The goal of this project is to bring tensorflow to nim with all its features.